AdeleD/msmpanel/README.md

 msmpanel is an expandable panel.

-The panel can be opened by clicking on any custom element of the page.
+The panel can be opened by clicking on any custom element.

-Thanks to options, you can choose to expand your panel over content or by pushing it.
+You can choose to expand your panel *over content* or by *pushing it*.
 For other options see section bellow.